exactelement/Veridect-ai-diet-plan/android-development-guide.md

-# YesNoApp Android Development Guide
+# Veridect Android Development Guide

 ## Overview

-This guide will help you build a complete native Android app for YesNoApp with Google Fit integration, camera-based food analysis, and full feature parity with the web application.
+This guide will help you build a complete native Android app for Veridect with Google Fit integration, camera-based food analysis, gamification features, and full feature parity with the web application including weekly leaderboards and level progression.

 ## Prerequisites